-A risk factor is anything that affects your chance of getting a disease such as a brain or spinal cord tumor.
+A risk factor is anything that increases your chances of getting a disease such as a brain or spinal cord tumor.
 Different types of cancer have different risk factors.
 Some risk factors, like smoking, you can change.
 Others, like your age or family history, can’t be changed.

 Most brain tumors are not linked with any known risk factors and have no obvious cause.
 But there are a few factors that can raise the risk of brain tumors.

 Today, most radiation-induced brain tumors are caused by radiation to the head given to treat other cancers.
 They occur most often in people who received radiation to the brain as children as part of their treatment for leukemia.
-These brain tumors usually develop around 10 to 15 years after the radiation.
+These brain tumors most often develop around 10 to 15 years after the radiation, but sometimes they might not appear until decades later.

-Radiation-induced tumors are still fairly rare, but because of the increased risk (as well as the other side effects), radiation therapy to the head is only given after carefully weighing the possible benefits and risks.
-For most patients with other cancers involving the brain or head, the benefits of radiation therapy far outweigh the risk of developing a brain tumor years later.
+Radiation-induced tumors are still fairly rare, but because of the increased risk (as well as the other side effects), radiation therapy is only given to the head after carefully weighing the possible benefits and risks.
+For most patients with other cancers in the brain or head, the benefits of radiation therapy far outweigh the risk of developing a brain tumor years later.

 The possible risk from exposure to imaging tests that use radiation, such as x-rays or CT scans, is not known for sure.
 These tests use much lower levels of radiation than those used in radiation treatments, so if there is any increase in risk, it is likely to be very small.
 But to be safe, most doctors recommend that people (especially children and pregnant women) not get these tests unless they are clearly needed.

-Most people with brain tumors do not have a family history of the disease, but in rare cases brain and spinal cord cancers run in families.
+Most people with brain tumors do not have a family history of them, but in rare cases brain and spinal cord tumors do run in families.
 In general, patients with familial cancer syndromes tend to have many tumors that first occur when they are young.
 Some of these families have well-defined disorders, such as:

 This genetic disorder, also known as von Recklinghausen disease, is the most common syndrome linked to brain or spinal cord tumors.
 People with this condition have higher risks of schwannomas, meningiomas, and certain types of gliomas, as well as neurofibromas (benign tumors of peripheral nerves).
 Changes in the NF1 gene cause this disorder.
 These changes are inherited from a parent in about half of all cases.
 In the other half, the NF1 gene changes occur before birth in people whose parents did not have this condition.

 This condition, which is much less common than NF1, is associated with vestibular schwannomas (acoustic neuromas), which almost always occur on both sides of the head.
 It is also linked with an increased risk of meningiomas or spinal cord ependymomas.
-Changes in the NF2 gene are responsible for neurofibromatosis type 2.
-Like NF1, the gene changes are inherited in about half of cases or may occur before birth in children without a family history.
+Changes in the NF2 gene are usually responsible for neurofibromatosis type 2.
+Like NF1, the gene changes are inherited in about half of cases.
+In the other half, they occur before birth in children without a family history.

 Other inherited conditions are also linked with increased risks of certain types of brain and spinal cord tumors, including: